MamaMia07/Connection_Pool/README.md

 Connection Pool

-Task: create your own simple solution
+Task: create your own simple solution of connection pool.

 What should be implemented: